hzlf/discogs-proxy/README.rst

-discogs oauth & caching proxy
+Discogs OAuth & caching proxy
 =============================

 A rather quick implementation of an auth-proxy for discogs.